 Renal Function Monitoring

-Serum electrolyte and renal function tests are recommended for serial monitoring in HF, both in the acute and chronic settings, because worsening renal function is associated with a poor prognosis.
+Serum electrolyte and renal function tests are recommended for serial monitoring in both acute and chronic HF because worsening renal function is associated with a poor prognosis.
 The frequency of renal function monitoring depends on the clinical status of the patient.
-Serum electrolytes and renal function tests are also recommended in patients on angiotensin-converting enzyme inhibitors, angiotensin II receptor blockers, and diuretics.
+Serum electrolytes and renal function tests are also recommended in patients receiving angiotensin-converting enzyme inhibitors, angiotensin II receptor blockers, and diuretics.

 Additional Treatment Monitoring